-Work collaboratively to address the evolving trauma-informed opportunities within the community

-Trauma informed social opportunities including drug addiction, poverty, and homelessness put increasing pressure on municipal services, police services, and the private sector, not to mention the impact it has on families in our community.
+Work collaboratively to address the evolving trauma-informed opportunities within the community Trauma informed social opportunities including drug addiction, poverty, and homelessness put increasing pressure on municipal services, police services, and the private sector, not to mention the impact it has on families in our community.
 A collaborative approach is required to identify the right solution for Brandon.
 From lobbying other levels of government, to seeking support from the private sector, Council is invested in dealing with the issues at hand, which may also help to resolve some of the underlying causes.

-Strategy #1: Develop and implement a Net Zero Homelessness Plan

-Community safety and well being plan steering committee is established, and actively working on terms of reference, shared values and engagement process.
-Construction to start for 16th Street North transitonal housing this spring.
-City property on 12th Street North listed to meet net zero homelessness goal with multiple letters of intent received.
+Strategy #1: Develop and implement a Net Zero Homelessness Plan Community safety and well-being plan steering committee established, engagement process underway.
+Construction underway for 16th Street North transitional housing.
+Proponent shortlisted for 12th Street North property to meet net zero homelessness goal.

-Strategy #2: Actively lobby for continuum of care treatment

-Design of sobering centre underway to align with provincial funding realities.
-RFP for operator to proceed in Spring.
+Strategy #2: Actively lobby for continuum of care treatment Design of sobering centre underway to align with provincial funding realities.
+RFP for operator underway.